adsabs/adsabs.github.io/_includes/_help/data_faq/_posts/conf_proc.md

 %K Keywords

 Please note that there are many more details that you can add but these are the required minimum tags.
-A complete list of {{ include.site }} tagged fields can be found [here](../data_faq/tagged-format).
+A complete list of {{ include.site }} tagged fields can be found [here]({% if include.ads %}../data_faq/tagged-format{% else %}../data_faq-scix/tagged-format{% endif %}).
 Please note that references containing TeX/LaTeX formatting, AASTeX macros and HTML entities are acceptable.

 A long entry should continue on the next line(s) with no repetition of the percent sign and keying letter.
 All entries should be in ascii and there should be no tabs or control characters.
 Blank lines can delimit paragraphs in the abstract, but should not otherwise be present within a record.
 A title, author list, and page number are required.
 Other information such as author affiliation, links to online full-text, abstract text and references are strongly recommended as well.
 The more information that you can provide for each article, the better.
-This additional information will aid in searching and using advanced features in the {{ include.site }}.
+This additional information will aid in searching and using advanced features in {{ include.site }}.

-This information can be submitted via email to [ads@cfa.harvard.edu](mailto:ads@cfa.harvard.edu) or placed on our anonymous ftp site, under [ftp://adsftp.harvard.edu/pub/Conf](ftp://adsftp.harvard.edu/pub/Conf).
+This information can be submitted via email to {% if include.ads %}[ads@cfa.harvard.edu](mailto:ads@cfa.harvard.edu){% else %}[help@scixplorer.org](mailto:help@scixplorer.org) or placed on our anonymous ftp site, under [ftp://adsftp.harvard.edu/pub/Conf](ftp://adsftp.harvard.edu/pub/Conf).
 Please send us an email indicating when you have transferred things to us, so that we can include it in our database as soon as possible.
+Please send us an email so that we can include it in our database as soon as possible.{% endif %}

-## Including Full-text Papers in the {{ include.site }}
+## Including Full-text Papers in {{ include.site }}

-It is possible for us to make the full-text of articles published in conference proceedings available via the {{ include.site }} Article Service.
-This section describes the requirements and procedures to be followed in order to do that.
+It is possible for us to make the full-text of articles published in conference proceedings available via {{ include.site }} Article Service.
+This section describes the requirements and procedures to be followed in order to do that.ou arti

 **Note**: We do **not** publish original material that is not published elsewhere, since we are not a publisher.

-Provide written permission from the copyright holder allowing the {{ include.site }} to publish electronically the papers in the conference proceedings.
+Provide written permission from the copyright holder allowing {{ include.site }} to publish electronically the papers in the conference proceedings.
 The relevant letter should state something along the following lines:

     The <full description of the copyright holder> grants permission to the Astrophysics Data System at the Smithsonian Astrophysical Observatory to: